admhpr/oversight/content/notes/on-systems-thinking.md

 __Remember__: many system relationship and interconnections are NOT linear.
 Moreover, the relative strength or influence of these relationships are dynamic.

+__Remember__: the language we use to describe a system biases our understanding of the system.

+E.g: Labeling an undesirable outcome of a system as a “side effect” suggests that the outcome was unanticipated, poorly considered, and unwanted.

+Garrett Hardin (ecologist):
+> “Side effects no more deserve the adjective ‘side’ than does the ‘principal’ effect.
+It is hard to think in terms of systems, and we eagerly warp our language to protect ourselves from the necessity of doing so.”

 ### Reference

 * [Thinking in Systems: A Primer](https://www.goodreads.com/book/show/3828902-thinking-in-systems)